UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 One key thing to remember that if you want to save the new dataframe, don’t forget to assign your new dataframe to an object name.
-We did not do it in this section since we didn’t need need the new dataframes again\!
-You’ll likely want to reuse your new dataframe unlike us so don’t foget to save the new product\!
+We did not do it in this section since we didn’t need the new dataframes again\!
+You’ll likely want to reuse your new dataframe unlike us so don’t forget to save the new product\!

 Notes: Script here